Fighting back against bogus findings of fault against cyclists

 Michael Stephenson is the founder of Bay Area Bicycle Law, P.C. in Oakland, California.
 Mr. Stephenson has been representing injured cyclists since 2010.
 Before that, he served as a public defender in Oregon.

 Kyle Smith has been riding a bike since 1990 and practicing law since 2013.
-After starting out as a defense attorney, he joined Bay Area Bicycle Law in 2017 in order to focus his career on standing up for the cycling community.
-In addition to representing victims of collisions he specializes in bicycle products liability cases.
+Once a defense attorney, he is now an associate with Coopers LLP and focuses his career on standing up for the cycling community.
+In addition to representing victims of collisions, he specializes in bicycle products liability cases.

 Lucy Allen first began assisting injured cyclists at Bay Area Bicycle Law in 2012.
 She received her law degree from the University of California, Berkeley School of Law in 2014 and is now a Senior Attorney with Bay Area Bicycle Law.